 - What book or series are they promoting at the moment?
 Look at the walls and the sides of the stand.
 What are their lead titles?
 Again, excellent points to discuss at an interview.

 - If they have catalogues or brochures to give out and you are up to carrying stuff, then take one, but be wary of picking up too much – you’ll be carrying it around all day.
 (Check they are free; and bear in mind that the copies of books on the stands are not for retail sale – this is a trade only fair).
 Although you can view publishers’ catalogues on line, taking a hard copy to an interview still speaks volumes.

 - Check out the competitors of the publishers that you want to work for.
 What are they doing differently?
 Is it better?

 - Make some notes so you don’t forget what you have seen!

 6. Do go and look around all areas of the exhibition, so that you are informed of new developments and opportunities.

 7. Do go and visit the recruitment consultants if they have stands, especially if they have had your CV for a while and you haven’t been put forward for anything.
 Putting a face to a name is a great way to remind them that you exist.

 8. Seminars.
 There are lots of free seminars going on throughout the fair (over 200!).

-First and foremost our bookcareers.com Clinic is ESSENTIAL if you are looking for a job – at time of writing we have 10 Human Resources departments and 3 Recruitment Consultants confirmed.
+First and foremost our bookcareers.com Careers Clinic is ESSENTIAL if you are looking for a job – at time of writing we have several Human Resources departments and 1 Recruitment Consultant confirmed.

 10. Follow up!
 If you’ve made any useful contacts at the fair, don’t waste the opportunity and follow up promptly.